foray1010/Popup-my-Bookmarks/README.md

 1. compile
    > gulp compile --version x.y.z.ddmm

-   To compile the whole extension and output a zip file for uploading to Chrome extension store
+   To compile the whole extension and output a zip file for uploading to Chrome Web Store

 2. dev
    > gulp dev